 Q. What Programs are eligible for me to apply for Federal Student Aid?

-A. Please be advised that only students enrolled in the Juris Doctor Telecommunications Programs may be eligible for receiving Title IV funds.
+A. Please be advised that only students enrolled in the Juris Doctor Directed Study Programs may be eligible for receiving Title IV funds.
 If after reviewing the information that is posted on our website, you believe that you are a good candidate for this program, you may list us on your Free Application for Federal Student Aid (FAFSA) form.

 Independent Study students (J.D. or LL.M.) are not eligible for Federally Insured Student Loans but may qualify for military or employer tuition assistance, and/or Taft University System grants.